VolkenoMakers/volkeno-forumy/README.md

 }
 ```

-then to add a subject,
+Then to add a subject,
 create a method to retrieve the required fields and send it to the Datas variable

 Example: